Formaldehyde Treatment Post Renovation? Sureclean Singapore.

 What is Formaldehyde and Why is it a Concern Post-Renovation?

-Formaldehyde is a colorless gas with a pungent odor, commonly found in many building materials and household products.
-During renovations, its presence can be significantly amplified due to the introduction of new items.
-Common culprits include:
+Formaldehyde is a colorless gas with a strong smell.
+It is found in many building materials and household products.
+Renovations increase its presence because of new items.
+Common sources include:

-• Engineered Wood Products: Plywood, particleboard, MDF (Medium-Density Fibreboard), and composite wood furniture frequently use urea-formaldehyde (UF) resins as adhesives.
-These can off-gas formaldehyde over time.
+Engineered Wood Products: Plywood, particleboard, and MDF use urea-formaldehyde resins as glue.
+These release formaldehyde over time.

-• Adhesives and Sealants: Glues, caulks, and sealants used in flooring, tiling, countertop installation, and various construction processes can also contain formaldehyde.
+Adhesives and Sealants: Glues, caulks, and sealants used in flooring and construction can also contain formaldehyde.

-• Paints and Coatings: Some paints, varnishes, and wallpaper adhesives release formaldehyde during the curing process and even afterward.
+Paints and Coatings: Some paints, varnishes, and wallpaper glue release formaldehyde while curing and afterward.

-The concern about formaldehyde stems from its classification as a known human carcinogen by the International Agency for Research on Cancer (IARC).
-In the short term, exposure can lead to a range of health issues, including watery eyes, burning sensations in the eyes and throat, coughing, wheezing, nausea, and skin irritation.
-Prolonged exposure has been linked to respiratory problems and an increased risk of certain cancers, particularly nasopharyngeal cancer and leukemia.
-In Singapore’s tropical climate, the warmth and humidity can accelerate the release of these volatile organic compounds (VOCs) from building materials, increasing indoor concentrations.
+Formaldehyde is classified as a known human carcinogen by the International Agency for Research on Cancer (IARC).
+Short-term exposure causes watery eyes, burning in the eyes and throat, coughing, wheezing, nausea, and skin irritation.
+Long-term exposure links to breathing problems and increased cancer risk.
+Singapore’s warm, humid climate speeds up chemical release from building materials.
+This increases indoor chemical levels.

 The Singapore Context: Renovation Safety and Air Quality